libor-m/ngs-course/08-bioinfo-pipeline.rst

 Run the whole pipeline at once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now we can try to run the whole pipeline at once using ``pipeline.sh`` shell script.
+Now we can try to run the whole pipeline at once using ``pipeline.sh`` shell script using different set of parameters.

 .. code-block:: bash

+	# Filtering parameters
+	quality=50
+	readdepth=10
+	minnumgenes=30

+	# GO enrichment by high and low divergence regions
+	div_go=$wd_go/divergence_by_go-ver2.txt

+	# Run the pipeline
 	./pipeline.sh \
 	$quality \
 	$readdepth \